Aortic valve surgery - minimally invasive

 After the Procedure

-After your operation, you will spend 3 - 7 days in the hospital.
+After your operation, you will spend 3 to 7 days in the hospital.
 You will spend the first night in an intensive care unit (ICU).
 Nurses will monitor your condition at all times.

 Most of the time, you will be moved to a regular room or a transitional care unit in the hospital within 24 hours.
 You will start activity slowly.
 You may begin a program to make your heart and body stronger.